-If you are struggling to meet your financial obligations, a Chapter 13 bankruptcy can put a stop to the incessant phone calls and letters from creditors, but also has benefits not available in Chapter 7.
-You want an experienced lawyer to take you through the process, so that you get all the benefits the federal bankruptcy laws offer.
-At the law office of Perry O’Brian, we have concentrated our practice on bankruptcy since our founding in 1984.
+If you struggle to meet your financial obligations, Chapter 13 bankruptcy can put a stop to the incessant phone calls and letters from creditors.
+It also has benefits not available in Chapter 7.
+You want an experienced lawyer to take you through the process so you get all the benefits the federal bankruptcy laws offer.
+At the law office of Perry O’Brian, we concentrated our practice on bankruptcy since our founding in 1984.

 We have a comprehensive understanding of the laws governing personal bankruptcy filings, as well as the current legal trends.
-We know that bankruptcy can feel intimidating, and we work at all times to make the process as simple as possible, so that we can alleviate your stress and anxiety.
-We emphasize responsiveness and efficiency, returning calls and e-mails in a timely manner, and seek quick and cost-effective resolution of your financial challenges.
+Knowing that bankruptcy can feel intimidating, we make the process as simple as possible to alleviate stress and anxiety.
+We emphasize responsiveness and efficiency, returning calls and e-mails in a timely manner to seek quick, cost-effective resolution of your financial challenges.

-Our Chapter 13 Bankruptcy Practice
+Our Bankruptcy Practice

-There are several reasons for filing a Chapter 13 bankruptcy:
+Several reasons for filing Chapter 13 bankruptcy:

-- You failed the means test and do not qualify for Chapter 7
+- You failed the means test and do not qualify for Chapter 7.

-- You have high interest rates on secured loans, which can be reduced to a reasonable rate in Chapter 13
+- You have high interest rates on secured loans, which can be reduced to a reasonable rate in Chapter 13.

-- You can strip off wholly unsecured second mortgages
+- Strip off wholly unsecured second mortgages.

-However, you cannot rewrite the terms of your home mortgage or other long-term secured debts.
+- However, you cannot rewrite the terms of your home mortgage or other long-term secured debts.